Towards Evaluation of Cross-document Coreference Resolution Models Using Datasets with Diverse Annotation Schemes: Coreference anaphora in CDCR

 \subsubsection{Number of unique lemmas of phrases' heads}

-\citet{Eirew2021} proposed to measure lexical diversity with an average number of unique lemmas of phrases' heads in coreference chains.
+\newcite{Eirew2021} proposed to measure lexical diversity with an average number of unique lemmas of phrases' heads in coreference chains.
 Similar to $F1_{CoNLL}$ on the lemma-baseline, the number of unique lemmas shows that NewsWCL50 contains almost four times more diverse coreference chains than ECB+ (see \Cref{tab:comp}).

-Unique lemmas as a metric for lexical diversity used in \citet{Eirew2021} has the most advantage in a ``minimum span'' mention annotation style, i.e., annotate mainly heads pf phrases.
-Unfortunately, this metric does not account for larger phrasing diversity in a ``maximum span'' style, i.e., the annotation the largest spans that include all head modifiers instead of only minimum descriptive ones. \Cref{img:un_lemmas} depicts the trends in the two annotation styles where numbers of the unique lemmas in the coreference chains are plotted against the sizes of the chains.
+Unique lemmas as a metric for lexical diversity used in \newcite{Eirew2021} has the most advantage in a ``minimum span'' mention annotation style, i.e., annotate mainly heads of phrases.
+Unfortunately, this metric does not account for larger phrasing diversity in a ``maximum span'' style, i.e., the longest spans' annotation that includes all head modifiers instead of only minimum descriptive ones. \Cref{img:un_lemmas} depicts the trends in the two annotation styles where numbers of the unique lemmas in the coreference chains (logarithmic scale) are plotted against the sizes of the chains.
 Although the average value of NewsWCL50 is higher than ECB+, the trends suggest that larger subtopics of many documents annotated with ECB+ coding book would yield similarly diverse coreference chains as NewsWCL50.